dylanwijman/Dutch-Traffic-Accidents-Visualization-Tool/README.md

 -Make sure we get a json response from Flask - google Flask json response

 -Try to make a basic skeleton to start with for next week

+**Feedback 16 March**

+- Javascript in a .js file

+- Python should be in py folder, javascript in js etc. --> This is for static files that can be loaded into the cache

+- Host an Apache server to run the application

+- Using filters

+- New view for individual points